Skip to content

 Edit text inline

 Select any text element (heading, paragraph, button label, link) and click the Edit action in the toolbar.
-The text becomes editable right where it is.
-Type your changes, then click away or press Escape to finish.
-VoxelSite finds the original text in the PHP source file and saves your change.
+The text becomes editable right where it is, and a formatting toolbar appears above the element.

 Swap images